Healthcare Management

 Throughout the day the discussion was rapid, vibrant, stimulating, thought-provoking, and passionate - a Raucous Caucus ™ as always.

 T-shirts for all with the appropriate tag line – Cliff’s Confab - a Raucous Caucus ™ were distributed at day's end.
-You had to be there to get one!
+Sorry, but you had to be there to get one.

 Cliff's Confab - The Virtual Sessions - 2021